08Mithun/learn-java-repo/README.md

 # JAVA

-Learning java from the scratch
+Learning java from the scratch (learning purpose only)